AlishaAdrian/datasciencecoursera_3_project/CodeBook.md

 2. Assign these names to the variables.

 The resulting data frame is tidy because each variable is in its own column and each observation of that variable is in a different row.
 There is only one table because all data are measurements.
+This data frame is stored in the file all_data.csv

+Goal: Create a new tidy data set, which stores the mean measurement value for each type of measurement, across participants and activities

+1. Load the dplyr library
+2. Group the data by subject and activity
+3. Melt the data using subject + activity as the ID
+4. Create the means using dcast
+5. Store the new tidy data set into averages.csv

+The resulting data frame is tidy because each variable is in its own column and each observation of that variable is in a different row.
+There is only one table because all data are measurements.